kidist-amde/Space-Time-Cube-visualization/README.md

 ### 3D Space-time cube visualization of subject_1
 * Space-time cube is one of the most efficient 3D geo-visualization techniques that contribute the Spatio-temporal data comprehension of human behavior[1].
 * This concept was first introduced by [Hägerstrand-Swedish geographer](https://en.wikipedia.org/wiki/Torsten_H%C3%A4gerstrand).
 According to Hägerstrand; a life path can be visualized as a 3D space by projecting it on a 2D plane.
 As the base (x and y-axis) corresponds the geography, the height (z-axis) represents time.
 [2]
-* There are different libraries that can be used for plotting data in 3D, but I used  Plotly library which provides a relatively easy and straightforward API to generate 3D interactive visualizations  and mplot3d for an interactive 3D-viz
+* There are different libraries that can be used for plotting data in 3D, but I used  Plotly library which provides a relatively easy and straightforward API to generate 3D interactive visualizations  and mplot3d for non-interactive 3D-viz
 #### Non intractivve 3D Space-time cube visualization
 ![img](map_images./sub13dmt.png)
 #### Intractivve 3D Space-time cube visualization